 what is a postpartum doula?

-As a postpartum doula I enter every home with the goal of decreasing stress and increasing parent’s confidence.
+As a Certified Postpartum Doula I enter every home with the goal of decreasing stress and increasing parent’s confidence.
 I provide non-medical physical, emotional, and practical support after the birth of your baby.
-I offer instruction in newborn care and breastfeeding, help with self care recovery techniques for birthing parents, and try to create a nourishing postpartum environment.
+I offer instruction in newborn care and breast/body-feeding, help with self care recovery techniques for birthing parents, and try to create a nourishing postpartum environment.
 I can be a sounding board for a parents’ questions, concerns, aches and pains.
 I get to share new families’ joys, while also listening to and normalizing their hardships.
-If a challenge is outside of my scope of practice, I work with clients to find the best resources that the larger postpartum community has to offer.
+If a challenge is outside of my scope of practice, I work with clients to find the best resources that the larger perinatal community has to offer.

 Benefits of hiring a postpartum doula